Apr 15 2009

 As I’ve mentioned, I was able to raise some funds to purchase some Flip camcorders and digital cameras for my classes to use.
 Though I’ve had students create some VoiceThread presentations using simple storyboards, and many of my students have created very simple online slideshows, I thought I should spend some time learning a bit about digital storytelling.
 Our new equipment creates some great opportunities to create more complex “learning objects” and, though them, more ways for students to develop their English and higher-order thinking skills.

-I knew of some resources, and contacted others who are far more experienced than me in this venue, in order to come-up with another “The Best…” list.
+I knew of some resources, and contacted others who are far more experienced than me in venue, in order to come-up with another “The Best…” list.

-The main criteria for a resource to be included on this list was that it was practical and accessible to someone just exploring the topic.
+The main criteria for a resource to be included on list was that it was practical and accessible to someone just exploring the topic.

 Here are my picks for The Best Digital Storytelling Resources: